ReverseAndBot/Tinder-Bot/README.md

 &nbsp;

-## Tinder API Bot - Tinder API Account Creator - SaaS solution - Based on the hidden Tinder iOS API - Currently unter development (as of December 2024)
+## Tinder API Bot - Tinder API Account Creator - SaaS solution - Based on the hidden Tinder iOS API - To be releaed later - Working as of January 2025

 &nbsp;

 > [!NOTE]
-> Last update of this page: December 19th, 2024
+> Last update of this page: January 4th, 2025

 > [!IMPORTANT]